SAFCSP-Team/greedy-algorithm-project/README.md

         while (currentCapacity < this.capacity && k < plan.length) {

-            // find most valuable item that fits the truck capacity for (int i = 0; i < temp_item_arr.length; i++) {
+            // find the most valuable item that fits the truck capacity for (int i = 0; i < temp_item_arr.length; i++) {

                 /* add your code here */